 Four-time World Champion Sebastian Vettel has led the title race on 62 occasions.
 Strangely, the first time Vettel led the championship was after the race which saw him crowned 2010 World Champion.
 In the five-way title battle, Vettel led when it mattered, becoming the sport’s youngest World Champion.

 The German went on to lead the way for the entire 2011 season, before duelling with Fernando Alonso for the 2012 title.
 In 2013, the season opening race – which was won by Lotus’ Kimi Raikkonen – was the only race after which Vettel did not lead the title charge.
-Off the back of nine consecutive wins, Vettel won the 2013 title by 155 points; the largest points lead ever held.
+Off the back of nine consecutive wins, Vettel won the 2013 title by 155 points; which was, at the time, the largest points lead ever held.

 With Ferrari, Vettel led the title charge after the majority of races in 2017, and after six rounds in 2018 – but failed to convert those leads into titles.
 Vettel last led the Drivers’ Championship after the 2018 British Grand Prix.

 Max Verstappen rose to the top of the championship standings for the first time in his Formula 1 career as a result of his victory at the 2021 Monaco Grand Prix.
 The Dutchman would go on to lead after all but three of the remaining races that season.

 Charles Leclerc led the title race after the first five races of the 2022 season but Verstappen took the lead after the 2022 Spanish Grand Prix and has led the championship after every single Grand Prix since then.